MarceloAvanzi/nginx-nodejs-docker-app/README.md

 # nginx-nodejs-docker-app
-Dockerizing a Nodejs application with Nginx
+Dockerizing a Nodejs/MySQL application with Nginx